Struct ArraySlice<T>

 destinationSpan<T>

-CopyTo(Span<T>, int)
+CopyTo(Span<T>, long)

-public void CopyTo(Span<T> destination, int sourceOffset)
+public void CopyTo(Span<T> destination, long sourceOffset)

 Parameters